dariocostanzo/mcp-server/PROJECT.md

 2. **Tool Calling Process**:

    - When the user asks a question, the system prompt instructs the model about available tools
-   - The model's response is analyzed for tool call patterns (e.g., "I need to use the rag_query tool")
+   - The model's response is analysed for tool call patterns (e.g., "I need to use the rag_query tool")
    - The application then calls the appropriate MCP tool via HTTP

 3. **RAG Implementation**: